QubedQ3/Q3-App/README.md

 # Q3-App
-Home to Q3's source code for our Desktop Application!
+Home to Q3's source code for our Twitch and Desktop Application(s)!